ERC gives Western Visayas power consumers relief from increased May bills

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-ILOILO CITY, Philippines – Power consumers in Western Visayas can expect some relief from high electricity costs this May after the Energy Regulatory Commission (ERC) approved a staggered payment plan for bills this month.
+ILOILO CITY, Philippines – Power consumers in Western Visayas can expect some relief from high electricity costs this May after the Energy Regulatory Commission (ERC) approved a staggered payment plan for bills but on a case-to-case basis this month.

 Janeene Depay-Colingan, executive director and general manager of the Philippine Rural Electric Cooperatives Association (PHILRECA), said on Monday, May 27, that all electric cooperatives in the region would implement the staggered payment plan over six months for their member-consumers.